Home » Spay/Neuter & Wellness » Spay & Neuter FAQs

 When do I drop my pet off?
 When do I pick them up?

-All animals are admitted to the hospital at 7:30am on the day of surgery.
-Dogs will be discharged from the clinic at 3:30pm, and cats will be ready for pick up at 4:30pm.
-Late admittances will not be honoured, as the clinic runs on a very tight schedule to maintain a high volume of procedures.
+All animals must be admitted to the clinic at 7:30 am on the day of surgery.
+Dogs will be discharged at 3:30 pm, and cats will be ready for pick-up at 4:30 pm.
+Late arrivals cannot be accommodated, as our clinic operates on a carefully timed schedule to ensure we can safely complete a high volume of procedures.

 What happens at drop-off?